mmastrac/bootstrap/README.md

 [`bootstrap4`](bootstrap/bootstrap4/):This is the first stage C compiler that compilers a (very reduced) subset of C. Currently a work-in-progress.

-There are multiple stages inside bootstrap4 to build a basic compiler.
+There are multiple stages inside `bootstrap4` to build a basic compiler: `compiler0` which builds a barebones C compiler and allows us to escape from the world of assembly, and `compiler1` that is a much more familiar C program that is used to compile `bootstrap5`.

 ### Stage 5